khutchuasopi-ops/Qa-Manual-Testing-Portfolio/Legal-Platform-QA/Test-Execution.md

 * User credentials
 * Personal information
 * Confidential business information
-* Identifying screenshots or production data
+* Identifying screenshots
+* Production data

-The project has been anonymized for portfolio and educational purposes.
+The project has been anonymized for portfolio purposes.